-To construct a design with center points, you first create a data set with factorial points by using the FACTEX procedure and then augment it with center points by using a simple DATA step.
-The following example illustrates this technique.
+To construct a design that has center points, you first create a data set that has factorial points by using the FACTEX procedure and then augment it with center points by using a simple DATA step.
+This example illustrates this technique.

-A researcher is studying the effect of three 2-level factors-current (Current), voltage (Voltage), and time (Time)-by conducting an experiment using a complete factorial design.
+A researcher is studying the effect of three 2-level factors-current (Current), voltage (Voltage), and time (Time)-by conducting an experiment that uses a complete factorial design.
 The researcher is interested in studying the overall curvature over the range of factor levels by adding four center points.

 You can construct this design in two stages.
-First, create the basic $2^3$ design with the following statements:
+First, create the basic 2^3 design with the following statements: